Skip to main content Skip to footer

 Let’s get started

-In Ari Kaplan 2024 Legal Leaders Research: Key themes, we look at how leaders at midsize firms approach technology, AI, collective knowledge, challenges, and growth.
+In Legal leaders answer the call for change in 2024: Key themes, we look at how leaders at midsize firms approach technology, AI, collective knowledge, challenges, and growth.
 Now we’ll talk about these results in terms of solutions.
 And we’ll mix things up a bit and start with challenges.

 Talent, culture, and technology take the main stage for many of the study respondents.